CompoTypo/scripts/README.md

 Fully overwrite file by truncation, save, and delete

+## romanNumerizer.py

+Converts a number to a roman numeral

 ## speech-to-text.py

-Simple text to speach using google speech api
+Simple speech to text using google speech api

+## text-to-speech.py

+Text to speech app for listening to documents (varies highly with your system)